Meet us

 About Joanne Jackson Valeri, LCPC

 Joanne Valeri is a Licensed Clinical Professional Counselor (LCPC) with an MA in Counseling Psychology from Loyola University of Maryland.
 She works with a diverse range of clients and is proficient at teaching them a variety of skills including mindfulness based coping strategies.
 Joanne works with young children, adolescents, adults, and families in the Baltimore City schools setting and has also worked in an intensive outpatient clinic at Johns Hopkins Bayview.
+Joanne is also a Certified Autism Spectrum Disorder Clinical Specialist (ASDCS) and runs groups for neurodiverse middle schoolers.

 My Approach to Therapy